allianz/ng-aquila/projects/ng-aquila/src/card/card.md

 ### Expert: Appearance

 With `appearance` you can change the styling of the card to expert.
+Using the `NxExpertModule` will automatically set that option and you don't have to set it in the template manually.
+Works for both checkbox and radio style cards.

 <!-- example(selectable-card-expert) -->
 </div>